-Student and faculty diversity: Our students come from a broad range of ethnic, geographic and socioeconomic backgrounds, and a variety of life experiences.
+- Student and faculty diversity: Our students come from a broad range of ethnic, geographic and socioeconomic backgrounds, and a variety of life experiences.
 This enriches classroom interactions, in both theory- and practice-oriented courses.

 - Renowned faculty: The School of Social Work’s faculty are recognized nationally as experts in areas such as aging, children and families, disability, incarceration, LGBTQ health, mental health, and substance abuse.

 Students in the on-site BSW program complete 120 credits of coursework, including 54 credits of professional courses in social work.
-You can complete the in-person BSW program full time in two years or part time in four years.
+You can complete the in-person BSW program full time in four years or part time in approximately six years.